Coming soon: On-premises 5G gear for enterprises

-With all major mobile carriers expected to offer 5G this year, enterprises that want to take advantage of this next-gen mobile data service need to start thinking about how to support it on site.
+Enterprises that want to take advantage 5G need to start thinking about how to support it on site.

 Anticipation is keen for 5G, given that it promises to deliver faster speeds and lower latency than the current premium wireless technology, 4G LTE.
 Ideally, 5G networks could deliver fast internet to areas of the country where wired broadband is unavailable, and more reliable connections to a variety of devices including not only computers and smartphones but also appliances, automobiles and security systems.
 But to use these services as a WAN option, businesses need hardware that can connect it to their existing wired and wireless LANs.